-If your dog has ingested something that it shouldn’t, a quick way to make them vomit is to give them hydrogen peroxide.
-Dogs are usually pretty simple to take care of, but a curious dog can get itself into a lot of trouble, and this is a handy thing to know in an emergency.
+If your dog has ingested something that they shouldn’t have, a quick way to induce vomiting is to give them hydrogen peroxide.
+Dogs are usually pretty simple to take care of, but a curious dog can get themselves into a lot of trouble.

-Getting a dog to throw up an offending item is often the quickest and simplest way to undo the damage.
-Keep in mind that it might not be the only thing that is needed, which is why you should consult your vet to see what you should do after you get them to throw up.
+Getting a dog to throw up an offending item is often the quickest and simplest way to undo the potential damage.

-In some instances this might be your only task, while in others it’s just the first step, especially if your dog swallows a poisonous substance that may have already entered their bloodstream, it may be too late even if they do vomit the bulk of it up.
+In some instances this might be your only task.
+But if your dog has swallowed a poisonous substance, that has already entered their bloodstream, it may be too late even if they do vomit.

 Call a Vet Immediately

-If you suspect that your dog has swallowed something toxic or poisonous, you don’t want to delay on calling the vet and getting directions on what to do next.
+If you suspect that your dog has swallowed something toxic or poisonous, you don’t want to delay.
+Call the vet and get directions on what to do next.
 It doesn’t matter if you turn out to be wrong, because it’s better to be safe than sorry.
-Dogs are always rooting around trying to find things to eat, and they’re always exploring, which means they can get into all sorts of things that you might not have thought about, even if you doggy-proofed your home.

-Once you get the Hydrogen Peroxide down the hatch it’s now time to play the waiting game.
-It can take anywhere from right away to up to about 5 minutes, so you might have to be patient.
-Once they get it up you should check the mess to make sure the offending item made its way out as best you can tell.
+Once you get the Hydrogen Peroxide down the hatch, it’s now time to play the waiting game.
+It can take anywhere from 1 minute to up to about 5 minutes, so you may need to be patient.
+Once they get it up, vomit, you should check the mess to make sure the offending item or substance has made its way out as best you can tell.

-One way to avoid future problems is to go around your home and yard and think like a dog.
-Try to remove anything that could cause a problem that’s located below your knees.
-This is where a dog gets into most trouble, sticking its snout where it doesn’t belong, and where us humans don’t really think about a lot.
+Find and check places where dogs get into most trouble, sticking their snouts where they don’t belong.
 Under outdoor decks and patios, in crevices and crannies around the home, and in obvious places like trash bins inside and out.

 Some owners wonder if they can use hydrogen peroxide to clean or otherwise bleach their dog’s teeth.
-This would not be recommended because of the high possibility that they might vomit if they ingest too much of it.
-Dogs don’t spit so things that end up in their mouth usually end up in their stomach.
-In order to properly clean your dogs teeth you can get special brushes for the job, and be sure to take them in for regular cleanings by the vet.
+This is not recommended because they might vomit if they ingest too much.
+Dogs don’t spit so things that go in their mouths usually end up in their stomachs.
+To properly clean your dog’s teeth, take them in for regular cleanings or do your research!